 Above, Paul is describing a little of his experience as he applied for funding from American Institutions in support of NYOI's proposed tour of the USA.

 It is a short but very telling quotation for the following reasons:

 - It is a clear example of a deeply embedded, institutionalised blind spot concerning a specific part of the American population.

 - It shows how negative assumptions are readily made about the presence of such a blind spot rather than it being accepted as a genuine oversight or error.
 (This likely happens because no one likes to be ignored.)

-- It shows how a blind spot, particularly one such as the above, is most likely perceived and questioned by those who have themselves been under-represented, marginalised or even ignored.
-(In this case, Paul is a member of the gay community).
+- It shows how a blind spot, particularly one such as the above, is most likely perceived and questioned by those who have themselves been under-represented and marginalised (or even ignored).
+In this case, Paul is a member of the commonly marginalised gay community.